Two convergent NPA-like hierarchies for the quantum bilocal scenario: Generalising NPA hierarchy to quantum bilocal network scenario

 \subsection{Noncommutative polynomial formulation}

-Given a probability distribution $\vec{Q}$, the NPA hierarchy tests the existence of operators in a Hilbert space, allowing us to express $\vec{Q}$ as a Commutator Tripartite Quantum Distribution.
-Hence, this hierarchy cannot be formalised using operators or Hilbert spaces, as such objects may not exist.
-We now present the standard \emph{canonical abstraction} procedure capable of performing this formalisation of the NPA hierarchy (based on noncommutative polynomials, see~\cite{BratelliRobinson}), introducing abstract \emph{letters} for each potential PVMs of the parties.
+We now present the standard \emph{canonical abstraction} procedure capable of performing this formalisation of the NPA hierarchy (based on noncommutative polynomials, see~\cite{BratelliRobinson}), introducing abstract \emph{letters} for each potential PVM elements of the parties \cite{pironio2010convergent}.